autumnleaves123/info-2300-final-project/documents/design-plan.md

     - Yes, maybe or no: Yes
     - Why?
 (Especially consider Abby's Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+      	Yes, Abby learns best through process oriented learning or step-by-step processes.
+It should be intuitive for Abby to click on the Update Meet the Board link on the sidebar.
+In addition, the sidebar provides the admin user the ability to update all the other pages, and provides comprehensive information for Abby.

   - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
     - Yes, maybe or no: Yes
     - Why?
 (Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+				Upon clicking on the link, the update Meet the Board forms will appear on the right side of the webpage.
+This should all be familiar to Abby.

+**Action #3: Click Update Meet the Board page**

+  - Will Abby know what to do at this step?
+    - Yes, maybe or no: Yes
+    - Why?
+(Especially consider Abby's Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

+      	Yes, Abby learns best through process oriented learning or step-by-step processes.
+It should be intuitive for Abby to click on the Update Meet the Board link on the sidebar.
+In addition, the sidebar provides the admin user the ability to update all the other pages, and provides comprehensive information for Abby.

+  - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: Yes
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

+				Upon clicking on the link, the update Meet the Board forms will appear on the right side of the webpage.
+This should all be familiar to Abby.

 ###### Task 2 - Cognitive Walkthrough